 In Walton's first season with the Gauchos, UCSB was ranked among the top-10 nationally for the first time since 1986.
 Four players off the 2014 team were selected in the MLB draft including Golden Spikes Award nominee Joey Epperson.
 The Gauchos finished the season with a 34-17 record and five All-Conference selections.
 The incoming 2015 recruiting class also ranked No. 32 in the nation.

-Prior to his time at UCSB, Walton spent time on staff at Cal State Fullerton assisting head coach Rick Vanderhook with coaching duties.
-That 2013 Titan team went 51-10 on its way to wining the Big West and reaching the NCAA tournament for the 21st consecutive season.
+Prior to his time at UCSB, Walton spent time as a manager at Cal State Fullerton assisting head coach Rick Vanderhook with on field and off field duties.
+That 2013 Titan team went 51-10 on its way to winning the Big West and reaching the NCAA tournament for the 21st consecutive season.
 Seventeen players went on to become draft picks off that team, including first round selections Outfielder/Pitcher Michael Lorenzen, infielder Matt Chapman, second rounder Thomas Eshelman, and third rounder JD Davis.
 The Titan team also produced six All-Americans, and 10+ All-Conference selections including Conference Defensive Player of the Year Richie Pedroza.

-In the summer before Walton arrived in Santa Barbara, he served as the interim manager/assistant coach for the Terre Haute Rex Baseball Club in the Prospect Summer Collegiate League.
-There, he was tasked with running the pitching staff and took over manager responsibilities halfway through the season.
+In the summer before Walton arrived in Santa Barbara, he served as the assistant pitching coach/interim field manager for the Terre Haute Rex Baseball Club in the Prospect Summer Collegiate League.

 After Fullerton, Walton was drafted by the Tampa Bay Devil Rays in the 16th round of the 2005 MLB First Year Player Draft.
 He had earlier been drafted by the San Francisco Giants out of high school in the 23rd round of the 2002 draft, but attended Fullerton in lieu of signing.
 Walton spent four years in the Tampa Bay organization, rising as high as AA in 2008.